 Charles (“Chad”) Curlett is a former Manhattan prosecutor and experienced trial attorney.
-A leader in the federal criminal bar, Chad is a Fellow of the Foundation of the Federal Bar Association, as well as the immediate past Chair of the Criminal Law Section and current President of the Maryland Chapter.
+A leader in the federal criminal bar, Chad is a Fellow of the Foundation of the Federal Bar Association, as well as a past Chair of the Criminal Law Section and a past President of the Maryland Chapter.
 For over 20 years Chad has represented clients in high-profile investigations and litigation.
 Chad’s practice primarily involves conducting internal investigations, defending clients accused of business and financial crime, and assisting those facing regulatory scrutiny in the securities markets.

 Chad began his legal career in the Office of the Prosecutor of the International Criminal Tribunal for the former Yugoslavia in The Hague, the Netherlands, where he was principally involved in the investigation and trial of a Bosnian Serb General for genocide committed in Srebrenica, Bosnia and Herzegovina in July 1995.

 Chad then served as an Assistant District Attorney in the Manhattan District Attorney’s Office.
 His work in the Trial Division included the prosecution and trial of felony criminal cases involving narcotics and weapons offenses, assault and homicide.
 Appointed by then-District Attorney Robert M. Morgenthau to Investigation Division Central, Chad pursued the investigation and prosecution of domestic and international financial crime.